UCL/MPHY0026/doc/setup/setup.rst

 Option 1
 ^^^^^^^^

-Given you are inside, (i.e. you have activated) your clean environment:
+Given you are inside, (i.e. you have activated) your clean environment, type:

 ::

     cd MPHY0026
     pip install .

 This should download all the dependencies and other projects, such as scikit-surgerybard used in the :ref:`SummerSchoolCameraCalibration`, or scikit-surgeryfred used in the :ref:`FidRegistrationTutorial` should now be available to use.
-Programs that are included in *this* project can either be run with
+Programs that are included in *this* project can either be run with:

 ::